 - Generate questions.
 Pose as many questions as you can; do not stop to discuss, judge, or answer any of the questions; write down every question exactly as it was stated; and change any statements into questions.
 Marilee Adams (2009) calls this “QStorming.”
 By listening to other students’ questions you may generate even more and varied questions.

 - Classify your questions.
-Analyze the differences between your questions stating the intent of each question: What do you want to learn by asking that question.
+Analyze the differences between your questions by stating the intent of each question: What do you want to learn by asking that question?
 Categorize the list of questions you have just produced.

 - Prioritize your questions.
-Choose the three questions that have the greatest possibility of yielding the information you desire.
+Choose the three questions that have the greatest possibility of yielding the information you desire or leading you into new territory.

 - Decide on actions.
 Decide how to use the questions.
 What data will they yield?
-How might these data provide insights into resolving the problem?
+How might these data provide insights into resolving the problem deepening your understanding?

 Adams, Marilee.
 Change Your Questions, Change Your Life: 10 Powerful Tools for Life and Work (2nd Ed.).
 Berrett-Koehler Publishers, San Francisco.
 2009.